 Techniques are similar due to the fact that both work to heal the same human body make-up.
 Knowledge and training are similar.
 Chiropractic tends to go just a bit further into the underlying causes and seeks to heal the body as a unit.
 Physical therapy often focuses more on individual portions of the body at any one particular time.
 However, both chiropractic and physical therapy practitioners may prefer to employ a holistic approach to the care they each provide.

-Traction, ultrasound, stimulation, exercise instruction, and strength training are a few of the additional care options may be offered at both types of centers.
+Traction, ultrasound, stimulation, exercise instruction, and strength training are a few of the additional care options that may be offered at both types of centers.
 Each type of facility will likely require a series of visits for care to be complete.
 Multidisciplinary approaches will vary by location.

 Back pain may be caused by hundreds of actions!
 Pain may have originated with an injury or incident.
 Overuse or misuse of muscles is a big contender for causing pain along the spine.
 Patients must consider what will offer them the greatest level of care for this centralized portion of the body.
 The majority of movements originate here!